Artist Bio

 Exhibition History:

-2025 (upcoming) Soft Tissues, Hard Truths, Lemonseed Project/ Havant House, London
+2025 Soft Tissues, Hard Truths, Lemonseed Project/ Havant House, London

 2024 Mek We Chat, 198 Contemporary Arts and Learning, London